-We depicted these indicators in details in the previous articles, so let us remind in brief their functions and possible readings.
+We depicted these indicators in detail in the previous articles, so let us briefly remind their functions and possible readings.

-MACD (Moving Average Convergence/Divergence Indicator) is used to check the strength the trend, the possible direction of the trend and the possible reversal points.
+MACD is used to check the strength of the trend, the possible direction of the trend and the possible reversal points.
 The default settings of this indicator are 12, 26, 9.
 MACD is adored by many traders and thus a broadly-used indicator for its simplicity and clear signals of the trades’ entry points.

-The main aim of the ADX indicator is to measure trendiness.
-So if you are looking for an indicator to check either the trend is going up or worn, it is not the proper one – it shows only either the trend is strong or the market is consolidating.
+The main aim of the average directional index indicator is to measure trendiness.
+So if you are looking for an indicator to check whether the trend is going up or worn, it is not the proper one – it shows only whether the trend is strong or the market is consolidating.

 The ADX signals over 30 demonstrate the strong trend to happen – it is definitely the best time to get into the trade.